santhoshkumar696524/Interview/Comcast/bittrex/Read.md

 ## Usage

-The project provides three services for interacting with the Bittrex API:
+The project provides two services for interacting with the Bittrex API:

 1. **Market Detail Service**: Retrieve market summaries.